University of Washington Information School: Leadership

 The Founding Board offers strategic advice to the dean with a focus on building awareness of and attracting resources to the Information School.
 The Founding Board also leads fundraising initiatives for the Information School.
+Anind Dey was named Dean of the Information School in 2017, and serves in this role currently.

 Faculty

-As of October 2017, the Information School's faculty numbered 54 core members, along with numerous adjunct and affiliated faculty members.
-The school makes recruitment and retention of traditionally underrepresented groups among the priorities of its Faculty Affairs division.
-Working with the iSchool's Diversity Programs Coordinator, the UW Vice Provost for Faculty Advancement, and others, Faculty Affairs works to address systemic barriers and roadblocks through changes in policy and practice and in dialogue with the faculty and the community.
+As of October 2023, the Information School's faculty numbered 79 core members, along with numerous adjunct and affiliated faculty members.